Showing posts with label Religion. Show all posts

 Common knowledge is not only created in sanctuaries; it spreads through networks.
 Here the work of Nicholas Christakis is a useful complement.
 His research argues that behaviours can “cascade” through social networks—spreading from person to person to person, sometimes out to several degrees of separation.
 Human behaviour is not merely individual choice; it is often contagious.

 Religion has always understood this intuitively.
 Congregations are network structures: friendship graphs with rituals attached.
 Conversion is rarely solitary; it is more often a relational event.
 People move toward belief because a trusted person pulls them toward a group in which belief is common knowledge.
-Doubt spreads similarly: not primarily through reading an argument, but through watching someone you respect begin to treat the sacred story as optional.
+Doubt spreads similarly: not primarily through reading an argument, but through watching someone you respect begin to question the sacred story.
 The moment that becomes visible, it becomes socially thinkable.
 It becomes “sayable.”
 It becomes a potential cascade.

 This is one reason religious authorities, across centuries, have been so preoccupied with public dissent.
 Private doubt is manageable; public doubt threatens contagion.